We love Legoland Discovery Center in Schaumburg, IL. There are some who feel it is too crowded and expensive.

 Visit during slow times

-- Go during the school day when schools are in session: If there is any way of going during a school day, those days are often the least crowded.
+If there is any way of going during a school day, go!
+Those days are typically the least crowded.
 When my kids were preschoolers, we went to Legoland Chicago a lot because it was empty during the school year.

 More tips for less crowded times at Legoland